pgm-stefvanboven/pgm-stefvanboven/README.md

 - 🔭 I’m currently working on my personal website and on the exercises for my education.
 - 💬 Ask me about Anything you want
 - 🌱 I’m currently learning the graduate degree in programming at Artevelde University College :school:
-- ⚡ Fun fact: i'm whriting :writing_hand: my own fantasy stories
+- ⚡ Fun fact: i'm writing :writing_hand: my own fantasy stories

 # My Skills 💪